 My first and most important recommendation on any of these topics is to get help!
 Get help from HR staff, if they are available.
 Get help from your manager or dept. head.
 I do not expect most tech leaders to already have great people and leader skills.
 Our industry has always prioritized tech ability over communication and people skills for promotion and leadership positions.
 What this means is most tech workers need to do a lot of work on their own to improve their people skills.
 Leadership is a behavior, not just a position.
 Leaders are not always born that way, but they can learn leadership behaviors.
-Other ways to become more knowledgeable and aware of these issues include reading up on these topics, taking part in trainings on people issues and tech workers, reading books.
+Other ways to become more knowledgeable and aware of these issues include reading up on these topics, taking part in training on people issues and tech workers, reading books.
 Even reading our Leader’s Pulse series can go a long way.

 Transparency is key.